Episode

 .

-Kent grab the proper pole and bring toward the pegboard.
-By this
+(Chris and Kent grab the proper pole and bring toward the pegboard.
+By this time,

-Sara and Kirk and Michelle have deposited their poles and are headed back
+Jeff and Sara and Kirk and Michelle have deposited their poles and are headed back to

 .